West Florida: British era

 Finding this new territory too large to govern as one unit, the British divided it into two new colonies, West Florida and East Florida, separated by the Apalachicola River, as set forth in the Royal Proclamation of 1763.
 East Florida consisted of most of the formerly Spanish Florida, and retained the old Spanish capital of St. Augustine.
-West Florida comprised the land between the Mississippi and Apalachicola Rivers, including land from what had been Spanish Florida and French Louisiana, with Pensacola designated as its capital.
+West Florida comprised the land between the Mississippi and Apalachicola rivers, including land from what had been Spanish Florida and French Louisiana, with Pensacola designated as its capital.
 The northern boundary was arbitrarily set at the 31st parallel north.

 Many English Americans and Scotch-Irish Americans moved to the territory at this time.
-The Governor of West Florida in November 1763 was George Johnstone; his lieutenant governor, Montfort Browne, was a major landowner in the province who heavily promoted its development.
+The governor of West Florida in November 1763 was George Johnstone; his lieutenant governor, Montfort Browne, was a major landowner in the province who heavily promoted its development.
 Seven General Assemblies were convoked between 1766 and 1778.

-In 1767, the British moved the northern boundary to the 32° 22′ north latitude, extending from the Yazoo to the Chattahoochee River, which included the Natchez District and the Tombigbee District.
+In 1767, the British moved the northern boundary to the 32° 28′ north latitude, extending from the Yazoo to the Chattahoochee River, which included the Natchez District and the Tombigbee District.
 The appended area included approximately the lower halves of the present states of Mississippi and Alabama.
 Many new settlers arrived in the wake of the British garrison, swelling the population.
 In 1774 the First Continental Congress sent letters inviting West Florida to send delegates, but this proposal was declined as the inhabitants were overwhelmingly Loyalist.
-During the American War of Independence the Governor of West Florida was Peter Chester.
+During the American Revolutionary War, the governor of West Florida was Peter Chester.
 The commander of British forces during the war was John Campbell.
 The colony was attacked in 1778 by the Willing Expedition.